NCERT Exemplar Class 12 Biology Solutions Chapter 3 Human Reproduction

 Spermatogenesis is a multi-stage process.
 Spermatogonia (2n) first undergo mitosis.
 Primary spermatocytes (2n) then go through the first meiotic division to form secondary spermatocytes (n), which proceed with the second meiotic division to form spermatids.
 Hence, secondary spermatocytes do have 23 chromosomes and are meiotically active.

-Hence, the correct answer is option (c) Secondary spermatocytes have 23 chromosomes and undergo second meiotic division.
+Hence, the correct answer is option (c) Secondary spermatocytes have 23 chromosomes and undergo the second meiotic division.

 Question:10

-Match between the following representing parts of the sperm and their functions and choose the correct option.
+Match between the following representing parts of the sperm and their functions, and choose the correct option.

 Column I